kataw/kataw/test/__snapshot__/parser/expressions/classes/class-fields/gen/expression_paren/awaitx005cn_a.md

 ✖ Invalid hexadecimal escape sequence - start: 14, end: 14
 ✖ The parser expected to find a '}' to match the '{' token here - start: 14, end: 15
 ✖ Expected a ')' to match the '(' token here - start: 14, end: 15
-✖ Expected a `;` - start: 14, end: 15
-✖ Declaration or statement expected - start: 14, end: 15
 ✖ Expected a `;` - start: 16, end: 18
 ✖ Declaration or statement expected - start: 18, end: 20
 ✖ Declaration or statement expected - start: 20, end: 21